-WhatsApp Pay – The Fitting piece to Monetize Whatsapp
+WhatsApp Pay – The Fitting piece in puzzle to Monetize Whatsapp

 Why Whatsapp wants you to Pay ?